xut806/AC215_ByteBites/README.md

 Please see the `test_service.py` file in our `api-service/tests` directory.

 #### System Tests
-We use system tests to validate the behavior of our entire app.
+We use system tests to validate the behavior of user flow.
+We use OCR outputs as inputs to the LLM endpoint.
 Please see the `test_service.py` file in our `api-service/tests` directory.

 ### Instructions to Run Tests Locally